mohlatif227/100DaysOfDevOps/README.md

 ## Day004

 Today I'd created my first terraform file and got familiar with resource block and how to use variable in terraform file.

+## Day005

+Today I'd learned about Resource Attributes and Resource Dependencies in Terraform and What is difference between implicit and explicit dependency